hack-duke/hackduke-portal/README.md

 $ npm install                                      # Install project dependencies
 $ npm run serve                                    # Compile and launch
 ```

+NOTE: If you are having trouble with localhost redirecting to https, please use the ip and port url instead.

 Additional scripts are here:

 |`npm run <script>`|Description|